1 – Sunscreen is Not Just for Summer

 Keeping your hands warm is one of the first consideration I have when cool weather approaches.
 I can almost tell the temperature by the skin on my hands.

-To prevent the skin on your hands from becoming rough, I always like to keep a pair of warm gloves in my coat pocket.
+To prevent the skin on your hands from becoming rough, I always like to keep some hand lotion and a pair of warm gloves in my coat pocket.

 Protect Your Feet

-To keep your feet and toes warm, wear two pair of socks.
+To keep your feet and toes warm in a cold climate, wear two pair of socks.
 A moisture-wicking pair of socks should go on first to keep your feet dry.
 Then put on a warm pair of wool or wool blend socks over top.

 # 9 – Drink Plenty of Water